Isona/Callies-PotD-Handbook/index.md

 - Everything

 Caution:
-- Slimes - Enrages after a while, exploding and killing you.
+- Slime - Enrages after a while, exploding and killing you.
 Be careful not to step on a toad trap while fighting them
 - Cobra - If you are a toad, they use Devour, one-shotting you.
 They also have a gaze attack which petrifies for 15 seconds
+- Toad - Pulls you in then casts an AoE around itself, be wary they don't pull you over traps

 Proximity:
 - Slime